 Renovating a Rental Property26-03-2019 | Financial

-Every now and then, it’s a good idea to refresh a rental property in order to stay ahead of the competition and attract new tenants - however it’s important that every penny spent is justified by return on investment.
+Every now and then, it’s a good idea to refresh a rental property in order to stay ahead of the competition and attract new tenants – however, it’s important that every penny spent is justified by a return on investment.
 Before planning an overhaul, big or small, do the maths.
 What’s the budget?
 How much value will it add?
 The right tweaks and changes can help you get the most out of your buy-to-let investment and if you spend the right amount at the outset, you’ll reap the financial rewards further down the line.

 Where do I even start with budget?

 Renovating a rental is about maths and finance above everything else.
 Rental yield, which refers to the rent a property can generate as a proportion of its value, is particularly important to consider in all aspects of a renovation.
 If something isn’t going to add value and generate more money in the long run, is there any point in doing it?